PHE Expired May 11: Get Up to Speed on New Telehealth Billing Rules LEARN MORE

 Share: Share on Facebook Share on Twitter Share on LinkedIn

-When CPT eliminated observation care designations from its coding lineup earlier this year, some coders were puzzled about how to report same-day admissions and discharges.
-Despite the coding rules being overhauled, that didn’t change the fact that patients may be admitted to observation (or inpatient status) and discharged on the same date of service, and if you don’t know how to code for these encounters, you could be losing money.
+When CPT eliminated observation care designations from its coding lineup in 2023, some coders were puzzled about how to report same day admit and discharge situations, and the rules have only become more confusing as the calendar turned to 2024.
+After all, there are always going to be situations when patients are admitted to observation (or inpatient status) and discharged on the same date of service, and if you don’t know how to code for these encounters, you could be losing money.

-Fortunately, CPT has accommodated for that, so you can continue reporting the same day admit and discharge services that your provider performs, with a few key pointers.
+Fortunately, both CPT and CMS have made their stances clear on this topic, so you can continue reporting the same day admit and discharge services that your provider performs, with a few key pointers.

 Look to 99234-99236 as Your Guide

-In the past, codes in the 99234-99236 range described observation or inpatient care with admission and discharge on the same date.
-Now, however, you’ll find new descriptors for these codes, as follows:
+Prior to 2023, codes in the 99234-99236 range described observation or inpatient care with admission and discharge on the same date.
+As of last year, however, the descriptors for these codes were updated as follows:

 • 99234 (Hospital inpatient or observation care, for the evaluation and management of a patient including admission and discharge on the same date, which requires a medically appropriate history and/or examination and straightforward or low level of medical decision making.
 When using total time on the date of the encounter for code selection, 45 minutes must be met or exceeded.)